 Conditions of sale

-4. The holder of a Coarse licence is authorised to fish for, by rod and line or hand line, all species of freshwater fish (as defined by the Fisheries Act (Northern Ireland) 1966 (Reprint 1969) other than brown trout and rainbow trout, on waters that have been designated by the Department of Agriculture, Environment and Rural Affairs as coarse fish waters on which a coarse rod may be used.
+4. The holder of a coarse rod licence is allowed to fish for, by rod and line or hand line, all species of freshwater fish (as defined by the Fisheries Act (Northern Ireland) 1966) other than brown trout and rainbow trout, on waters that have been deemed by the DAERA as coarse fisheries waters.

-13. A DAERA permit may be forfeited at the discretion of the Department of Agriculture, Environment and Rural Affairs should the holder act contrary to any of these conditions or commit any breach of the Fisheries Act, By-Laws or Regulations.
+13. A DAERA permit may be forfeited at the discretion of DAERA should the holder break the rules.